8 Types of AI: Explained with Examples

 This augments human intelligence and enables human beings to work together with other people.
 “Theory of Mind” enabled human beings to form societies.

-AI researchers are trying to build Theory of Mind AI, where AI systems will have this human capability.
+AI researchers are trying to build a Theory of Mind AI, where AI systems will have this human capability.
 Theory of Mind AI systems will understand our emotions and motives.

 Subsequently, such systems will change their approach to their work based on this understanding.
 That would enable Theory of Mind AI systems to work collaboratively with human beings.
 It’s not known when such AI systems will be built.

-Self-Aware AI:
+8. Self-Aware AI:

-Systems powered by Self-Aware AI will be able to understand themselves, however, this category of AI is still at an early stage of research.
+Systems powered by Self-Aware AI will be able to understand themselves; however, this category of AI is still at an early stage of research.

 Self-aware AI systems are in the stage of research.
 Such systems will go beyond the Theory of Mind AI systems.
-Not only will they understand the emotions and motives of others but they will be self-aware.
+Not only will they understand the emotions and motives of others, but they will be self-aware.

 They will understand their own emotions and motives.
 It’s understandably hard to build computer systems with such consciousness.